-A differential equation is called linear if each of its terms either contains no unknown function or is a product of a known coefficient (constant or variable) and the unknown function or one of its derivatives.
+A differential equation is called linear if each of its terms either contains no unknown function or is a product of the unknown function or one of its derivatives and a known coefficient (constant or variable).

-Establish which of the above differential equations a(x) - c(x) is linear and which non-linear Answers:
+Establish which of the above differential equations is linear and which non-linear.

+Answers: